rgrannell1/kea/README.md

 ### 2.8 Immutable Values

+Using immutable values can make reasoning about code easier.
 R provides a mechanism for permenantly binding a value to a name, but it it somewhat clumsy. **Arrow** wraps these native functions.